Symplectic Tiling Billiards, Planar Linkages, and Hyperbolic Geometry: Hyperbolic Structure

 where $\alpha,\beta,\gamma$ are positive constants that do not depend on the choice of pentagon.
-In other words, the area of $V=(A,B,C)$ is $Q(V,V)$ where $Q$ is a quadratic form of signature $(1,2)$.
-When we restrict to the unit area pentagons, we get a hyperboloid in $\R^{2,1}$, and this is the usual Lorenz model of the hyperbolic plane.

-Now let us explain how all this interacts with convexity.
-Figure 9 shows the {\it butterfly move\/} $B_2$ for pentagons.
+Geometrically, the area of the pentagon is the area of the big triangle minus the area of the two small triangles.
+The area of the big triangle is a quadratic function of $C$ and the constant only depends on the shape of the triangle.
+Likewise the areas of the smaller two triangles are quadratic functions in $A$ and $B$ with the same properties.

+For hexagons and $7$-gons, Equation \ref{area} would respectively have $4$ and $5$ quadratic terms with constant coefficients and all but one being negative.
+In the general case there would be $N$ quadratic terms with constant coefficients with all but one being negative.
+Speaking more abstractly, the area of the $N$-gon given by $V=(A,B,C,D,...)$ has the form $Q(V,V)$ where $Q$ is a quadratic form of signature $(1,N-3)$.

+{\bf The Lorentz Model:\/} Now, we are interested in the space of {\it equivalence classes\/} of equiangular $N$-gons.
+Up to translation, we can get a unique representative of each equivalence class by scaling so that the area is $1$.
+But then we can identify our space of equivalence classes with one sheet of the hyperboloid in $\R^{1,N-3}$ given by $Q(V,V)=1$.
+This is a well-known {\it Lorentz model\/} of $\H^{N-3}$, hyperbolic space of dimension $N-3$.

+{\bf Interaction with Convexity:\/} Let ${\cal C\/}_N$ be the domain in $\H^{N-3}$ corresponding to the space of strictly convex equiangular $N$-gons.
+In general, ${\cal C\/}_N$ is the interior of a convex polyhedral domain.
+The points on the boundary of ${\cal C\/}_N$ correspond to degenerate polygons in which one or more edge has collapsed to a point.

+For instance, in the case of pentagons, the boundary of ${\cal C\/}_5$ has $5$ edges and $5$ vertices.
+Referring to Figure 5.1, two of the edges correspond to $B=0$ and $C=0$, and their vertex intersection corresponds to $B=C=0$.
+There is an elegant way to see the geometry of ${\cal C\/}_5$.
+Figure 5.3 shows the {\it butterfly move\/} $B_2$ for pentagons.

+The $5$ fixed lines in the hyperbolic plane $f_1,f_3,f_5,f_2,f_4$ are consecutively perpendicular in the cyclic sense.
+The reason they are perpendicular is that the corresponding butterfly moves commute!
+These fixed lines are the extensions of the edges of a regular right-angled pentagon.
+The interior of this pentagon is the space of convex unit equiangular pentagons modulo similarity.

+The case of hexagons is also possible to understand.
+In this case ${\cal C\/}_6$ has $6$ faces and $5$ vertices.
+Two of the vertices lie in $\H^3$.
+These correspond to the two equilateral triangles we get by collapsing either the even or the odd edges of our hexagon.
+The other three vertices are ideal vertices.
+These correspond to the hexagons one gets by letting a pair of opposite sides get very long.
+Figure 5.4 shows what we mean.

+Whenever two of these faces intersect, the corresponding butterfly moves commute.
+Thus, all the faces which meet do so at right angles.
+The domain ${\cal C\/}_6$ in fact is the interior of a triangular bi-pyramid.
+Each half of the triangular-bi-pyramid is obtained by coning one face of a regular ideal octahedron to the center of mass.
+This half is a pyramid, one of whose faces corresponds to the octahedron.
+Call this the {\it blue face\/}.
+Call the other faces the {\it red faces\/}.
+The red faces meet at right angles and each red face meets the blue face at an angle of $\pi/4$.
+We get ${\cal C\/}_6$ by gluing two of these pyramids together across their blue faces and we are left with the $6$ red faces.

 In general, if $P=\ell_1,..,\ell_N$ then $B_k(P)=\ell_1',...,\ell_N'$ where $\ell_j'=\ell_j$ for all $j \not = k$ and the two lines $\ell_k, \ell_k'$ are equidistant from the intersection $\ell_{k-1} \ell_{k+1}$.
 The operation $B_k$ is linear and preserves signed area.
 Hence $B_k$ is a Lorenz transformation and induces a hyperbolic isometry on the hyperbolic structure we have explaned.
 Moreover $B_k$ is an involution.
 The fixed point set of $B_k$ is the set of all degenerate polygons in which $\ell_{k-1}, \ell_k,\ell_{k+1}$ have a common point.
 This is a codimension one set.
 Hence $B_k$ is a hyperbolic reflection.
 Note that $B_{a}$ and $B_b$ commute as long as $a,b$ are not cyclically consecutive.
 The corresponding fixed point sets are perpendicular hyperplanes.